hooroo/http_api_tools/README.md

 ```

 ### Models
-Client models have some basic requirements that are catered to such as attribute definition, default values and type coercion.
+Client models have some basic requirements that are catered to such as attribute definition, default values and type tranforms.

 For example: